Is Your Screen Time Normal?

 Is 8 hours of screen time too much?

-It is above the global average, putting you in roughly the top 30% worldwide.
-Whether it is "too much" depends on what those hours look like.
-Eight hours of productive remote work is a different story from eight hours of mindless scrolling.
-The type of use matters far more than the raw number.
+It puts you in approximately the top 30% globally.
+Whether it's 'too much' depends entirely on what those hours consist of.
+Eight hours of video calls and focused work is fundamentally different from eight hours of social media scrolling.

 How does screen time affect sleep?

-Screens emit blue light that suppresses melatonin — your body's sleep signal.
-This delays when you feel sleepy and reduces sleep quality even after you drift off.
-The stimulating content does not help either.
-Most experts recommend going screen-free at least 30-60 minutes before bed.
+Screens emit blue light that suppresses melatonin — your brain's sleep signal.
+This delays when you feel sleepy and reduces sleep quality even after you fall asleep.
+Most sleep researchers recommend a 30-60 minute screen-free window before bed.

-How can I actually reduce my screen time?
+How can I reduce my screen time effectively?